vipularya135/DAL_Research/README.md

 --
 ## Experiments Performed

-We conducted experiments using the following models and methods:
+We will conducted experiments using the following models and methods:

 1. **Models:**
    - VGG-16